 -

-Go to the Observation tab
+Go to the Observations tab

 -

-Select the + Add new observation button
+Select the + button in the top right-hand corner

 -